ArashPartow/exprtk/readme.txt

 (2) Vector Type
-The vector type is  a fixed size sequence  of scalar values.
+The vector type is a fixed size sequence of contiguous scalar  values.
 A  vector  can be  indexed  resulting in  a  scalar value.
 Operations between a vector and scalar will result in a vector with a size  equal to that  of the  original vector,  whereas operations  between vectors will result in a  vector of size equal  to that of the  smaller of the two.

 (3) String Type